TosbackCgusBridge-Bot/CGUs-versions/Underarmour/Privacy Policy.md

     *   Semi-Fitted
     *   Loose
     *   Fit Guide ►
-    *   Shop All Women's ►FREE STANDARD SHIPPING ON ALL ORDERS OVER $49.00.
-NO CODE.
-NO SWEAT.
+    *   Shop All Women's ►FREE Standard Shipping.
+All Orders.
+No Minimum.
+Ends 11/6 at 12PM EST.
-*   Boys
+*   Youth

     *   Boys
         (8-20)